kj89/testnet_manuals/sei/tasks/act-2/README.md

 Please submit your wallet address and a screenshot that contains your wallet address to the form. **Each discord, email and wallet address combination will only be counted once.**

 ### Instructions:
-1. Create new wallet in Keplr extension
+1. Use the same wallet you used for Act-1

 ![image](https://user-images.githubusercontent.com/50621007/183244332-9b5013a6-d87b-4e9b-b842-91551ab4f9ee.png)